IBM/cp4ba-client-onboarding-scenario/22.0.2/DeployingClientOnboarding2202.md

 In case your deployment fails and you get stuck, please reach out using the contact information that is given when the deployment fails and provide the `<date>_collector.zip` file created in this instance.

-## Performing IBM Cloud Pack for Business Automations Labs

-Once you have imported the Client Onboarding scenario successfully, you can perform the demo and labs mentioned in the **Mapping of labs to environments** table of the [Jam-in-a-box overview](https://github.com/IBM/cp4ba-jam-in-a-box) page.

-##### Considerations

-- The lab instructions refer to using the URLs found on the Tech Jam event page.
-For Jam-in-a-Box environments, please use those URLs provided when the deployment completes and/or refer to the `client-onboarding-information` ConfigMap that is created when the deployment is successful.
-- The lab instructions mention how to receive your user credentials using a link on the Tech Jam event page.
-For Jam-in-a-Box environments, please use the admin user and admin password (or one of the other business users) provided when the deployment completes and/or refer to the `client-onboarding-information` ConfigMap that is created when the deployment is successful.
-- The lab instructions mostly mention to prefix your artifacts with "usrXYZ".
-This is important when working in a shared environment.
-You may choose to still follow the instructions in this point, even when this is not strictly required for the Jam-in-a-Box environment that is mostly considered a single-user environment.
-- By default the Jam-in-a-Box deployment uses an email server and an HTML-based email client that are co-deployed with CP4BA.
-Therefore, follow the part of the instructions in the [Client Onboarding End-to-End Demonstration](https://github.com/IBM/cp4ba-labs/tree/main/22.0.1/IBM%20Cloud%20Pak%20for%20Business%20Automation%20(End-to-End)) that refers to the local mail server/mail client.

 ## Advanced Configuration

 ### Configuring an RPA environment